-Malaga Cruise Port obtained the ‘Safe Travels’ Stamp, as safe infrastructures preventing Coronavirus (COVID-19), granted by the leading global association in the sector, World Travel & Tourism Council.
+Malaga Cruise Port obtained the ‘Safe Travels’ Stamp, as safe infrastructures preventing COVID, granted by the leading global association in the sector, World Travel & Tourism Council.

 Despite the cruise traffic has been one of the most affected during the Coronavirus crisis, Malaga Cruise Port has worked in collaboration with Malaga Port Authority to implement sanitary measures that guarantee the safety of cruise ships, passengers, and crew.
 In this way, Port Malaga, along with Port Barcelona, has become a pioneering port in obtaining international recognition.